Information engineering

-The field of information engineering is based heavily on Engineering and mathematics, particularly probability, statistics, calculus, linear algebra, optimization, differential equations, variational calculus, and complex analysis.
+The field of information engineering is based heavily on engineering and mathematics, particularly probability, statistics, calculus, linear algebra, optimization, differential equations, variational calculus, and complex analysis.

 Information engineers often hold a degree in information engineering or a related area, and are often part of a professional body such as the Institution of Engineering and Technology or Institute of Measurement and Control.
 They are employed in almost all industries due to the widespread use of information engineering.

 History

-In the 1980s and 1990s term information engineering referred to an area of software engineering which has come to be known as data engineering in the 2010s and 2020s.
+In the 1980s and 1990s, the term information engineering referred to an area of software engineering which came to be known as data engineering in the 2010s and 2020s.

 Elements

 Machine learning and statistics

 Machine learning is the field that involves the use of statistical and probabilistic methods to let computers "learn" from data without being explicitly programmed.
 Data science involves the application of machine learning to extract knowledge from data.

 Subfields of machine learning include deep learning, supervised learning, unsupervised learning, reinforcement learning, semi-supervised learning, and active learning.

 Causal inference is another related component of information engineering.